sigrun-may/synthetic-biomedical-data-course/README.md

 # Synthetic Biomedical Data — Learning Module

 Welcome to the **Synthetic Biomedical Data** learning module.
-This course introduces the concept of artificially generated biomedical datasets, explains why they are useful, and provides hands-on exercises in **Jupyter Notebooks**.
+This project is an **Open Educational Resource (OER)** that introduces the concepts of synthetic biomedical datasets, explains why they are useful, and provides hands-on exercises in **Jupyter Notebooks**.

 ---